 My son’s school had a potluck tonight.
 We’re talking a bunch of preschoolers here, so my typical potluck dish (artichoke spinach dip) probably wouldn’t have worked.
+So I decided to make Rice Krispie SUSHI treats!

 I wanted something really easy that had kid appeal.
 Not so long ago, one of my PR contacts had sent me a few boxes of Stretch Island FruitaBu, along with a cute recipe to make “sushi” with Rice Krispie treats, using the fruit leather as the Nori and swedish fish and other candies for decoration.